-Jeffrey Lazarus, Georgia State University Hans Hassell, Florida State University Lindsey Cormack, Stevens Institute of Technology
+Jeffrey Lazarus, Georgia State University Hans Hassell, Florida State University

 This panel discusses The Congressional Endgame: Interchamber Bargaining and Compromise, by Josh M. Ryan.
 The book offers a theory of how bicameral bargaining works and the types of policy outcomes produced.
 Using data on recent congressional legislation and an array of empirical tests, the book explains how the chambers seek agreement, why failure at the resolution stage is so rare, and what types of legislation are likely to emerge from negotiations.